bitpay/insight-api/README.md

 The following are the events published by insight:

-'tx': new transaction received from network.
+`tx`: new transaction received from network.
 This event is published in the 'inv' room.
 Data will be a app/models/Transaction object.
 Sample output:
 ```
 {